 ESTABLISH SITE SELECTION COMMITtEE (SSC)

-Primary Responsibility: The primary responsibility of the Site Selection Committee (SSC) is to scout out potential city and hotel/conference locations within the host Section with the Conference Management Contractor.
-The committee shall consist of the VP Conferences and the President Elect or Past President, and the Director from the Section where the conference will be held.
+Primary Responsibility: The primary responsibility of the Site Selection Committee (SSC), with the assistance of the Conference Management Contractor, is to scout out potential city and hotel/resort/conference facility locations within the host Section.
+The SSC shall consist of the VP Conferences and the President Elect or Past President, in addition to the Director from the Section where the conference will be held.
 The host Section can refer to Appendix H to assist with development of ideas for potential conference sites.

-The SSC must investigate alternative city/county sites and hotels and provide to the APA California Board information concerning at least two or three city/county and hotel alternatives along with their recommendation for the preferred site.
+The SSC must investigate alternative city/county sites and conference facilities and shall provide to the APA California Board information concerning at least two or three city/county and conference facility alternatives along with their recommendation for the preferred site.

-Given the APA California goal of moving the conference around the Chapter to each of the eight Sections, it is also important to identify locations different than the last location the Section hosted the conference to entice members who like to attend conferences to get a new experience.
-It is recognized that some Sections’ geography provides a broader range of opportunities than others.
+Given the APA California goal of moving the conference around the Chapter to each of the eight Sections, it is also important to identify locations which are different than the last location in which the Section hostedpast conferences, so as to entice members who like to attend conferences to gain new experiences.
+It is recognized that some Sections’ geography, compared to others, provides a broader range of opportunities.

 Time Frame: The SSC should be formed 36 months prior to the earliest estimated conference date.
 Given the growing size of the Chapter conferences over the past decade, this timeframe is prudent to allow the Committee time to find an adequate number of sites that meet the APA California requirements.

 Factors to Consider in Site, Conference Facility, Hotel and Date Selection: The SSC shall attempt to select hotels that employ union employees and that are not the subject of a strike.
-The conference hotel(s) must be ADA accessible.
+Note that this could mean some additional costs/expenses may be incurred within facilities employing union labor.
+The conference facilities must be ADA accessible.
 In selecting the date for the conference, the SSC must avoid conflicts with religious holidays, national holidays, and other conferences, including but not limited to the League of California Cities and County Supervisors Association of California (CSAC) conferences, as well as the National APA Fall Leadership Meetings.
 In keeping with the APA California sustainability principles, the conference location should be accessible via several modes of transportation.
 See Appendix H for a Site Selection Criteria checklist.

-Board Approval for Site, Hotel, and Date: The APA California Board shall approve the conference site (city/county and hotel) at a Board meeting or by email Board vote.
-Selection of the city/county and hotel must be made at least two years prior to the conference.
+Board Approval for Site, Hotel, and Date: The APA California Board shall approve the conference site (city/county and facility) at a Board meeting or by email Board vote.
+Selection of the city/county and facility must be made at least two years prior to the conference.

 The Board shall also approve the dates selected at the same time as the site selection, and will review the conference profit amount each year at the time of the selection of the venue to ensure that sufficient conference profit can be realistically anticipated.